voxel51/fiftyone/examples/file_hash_end2end/README.md

 ### 3. Visualize the dataset

+Start browsing the dataset:

 ```python
 session = fo.launch_dashboard(dataset=dataset)
 ```

+Narrow your scope to 10 random samples

 ```python
 session.view = dataset.default_view().take(10, random=True)
 ```

-Select some samples in the GUI
+Select some samples in the GUI and see how this field updates instantly!

 ```python
 session.selected
 ```

+Create a view on the samples you selected:

 ```python
 session.view = dataset.default_view().select(session.selected)